szabgab/awesome-for-non-programmers/README.md

 ## The projects
 * [List of all the awesome lists](https://github.com/szabgab/awesome-lists) - A collection of URLs.
 Excellent way to send your first pull-request.
 * [List of Open Source projects](https://github.com/OSDC-Code-Maven/open-source-by-organizations/) by corporations, Higher Education Institutions, and governments
+* [Kantoniko](https://github.com/kantoniko/) the corner of Ladino on the Internet.
+You can contribute voice recordings, words in Ladino, translation of words.
+Sentences in Ladino, translation of sentences.

 * [Cloud Native Glossary](https://github.com/cncf/glossary/blob/main/CONTRIBUTING.md): [CNCF Glossary](glossary.cncf.io) explains cloud-native concepts and the terminologies involved in that ecosystem in simple language and does not require any prior technical background to grasp them.
 Individuals can start contributing to it by localizing/translating or modifying current terms or proposing new terms.
 * [Code And Talk](https://github.com/szabgab/codeandtalk.com): Collecting data about tech conferences in JSON files.
 The README has links to the file describing how to add [Events](https://github.com/szabgab/codeandtalk.com/blob/main/docs/EVENTS.md) to the "database".